fsfe/reuse-docs/tutorial.md

 chosen license is GPL-3.0-or-later.

 You create a `LICENSES` directory in your project root which will contain all the licenses that you use in your project.
 You then download your license from the [license-list-data](https://github.com/spdx/license-list-data/tree/master/text) repository and put it in the `LICENSES` directory.
+The name of the license should be its SPDX License Identifier followed by a file extension (in this example, GPL-3.0-or-later.txt).

 {{< box-tool >}}